Yashr4635/Project_FORESIGHT/README.md

 ## What this is

 Project FORESIGHT analyzes retail transaction data through a series of Jupyter notebooks — cleaning, EDA, feature engineering, customer segmentation, demand forecasting, and inventory recommendation — and presents the output through a Streamlit dashboard deployed on Render.

-**Read this before you present it in an interview:** the analysis logic currently lives in the notebooks, not in reusable Python modules. `src/` exists as a folder but has no scripts in it yet.
-If you're asked "is this pipeline modular / production-style," the honest answer right now is no — it's notebook-driven analysis feeding a dashboard app.
-That's a completely normal and defensible stage for a project like this.
-It is not a "production ML pipeline," and this README won't call it one.

----

 ## Repository Structure

 This is the actual structure — nothing here is invented: